Take a sneak peek at these email marketing stats most brands analyze, then you’ll understand why emails are integrated into their marketing strategy.

 Just be sure that your emails are optimized for mobile devices so you could reap all the benefits of mobile revenue.

 37% of B2B brands had a mobile-friendly website but didn’t have mobile-friendly promotional emails

 Mobile-friendly themes for websites are not in short supply online, that’s why it’s easy for most brands to have mobile-friendly websites.

-The idea of mobile-friendly email designs haven’t resonated as much as mobile-friendly websites, and that’s why some brands are still without one.
+The idea of mobile-friendly email designs hasn’t resonated as much as mobile-friendly websites, and that’s why some brands are still without one.

-A popular email marketing software that’s mobile-friendly is ConvertKit.
+An email marketing software that’s mobile-friendly is the way to go.

 48% of brands had both mobile-friendly websites and mobile-friendly email designs

 Though a number of brands are without a mobile-responsive email design, the majority have caught on with complete mobile-friendly websites and emails.

 Some additional mobile-optimization tips for email are making the font of the body text large so that users wouldn’t have to zoom in to read it.